 Logging is a trivial part of the whole software development process, can sometimes be ignored or given the least priority.
-But let me tell you, from where (the experience and the background) I come, it means a lot to understand what caused an error and what are the sequence of events that caused this.
-This information is very crucial as the second occurrences of these kinds of issues can be comfortably be suppressed / resolved, if there is a right tool that takes up the responsibility of getting these details to the concerned people.
-Having said that, let us not delay any further and try to get through the applications / tools and also see their advantages as such.
+But let me tell you, from where (the experience and the background) I come, it means a lot to understand what caused an error and what is the sequence of events that caused this.
+This information is very crucial as the second occurrences of these kinds of issues can be comfortably be suppressed/resolved, if there is a right tool that takes up the responsibility of getting these details to the concerned people.
+Having said that, let us not delay any further and try to get through the applications/tools and also see their advantages as such.

 Related Article: Introduction To DevOps Tools